ryrob30/mobile-services.en/help/ios/messaging-main/messaging/messaging.md

    >
    >`messages` or `remotes` is required.

-   If these objects are not configured, download an updated `ADBMobileConfig.json` from Adobe Mobile services.
+   If these objects are not configured, download an updated `ADBMobileConfig.json` file from Adobe Mobile services.
 For more information, see [Core Implementation and Lifecycle](/help/ios/getting-started/requirements.md).

 ## Tracking in-app messages {#section_B85CDF6929564AAEA79338B55E5CB1E8}